Kyle ER is always open, even on holidays, 24/7, 365 days of the year.

 It depends entirely on your condition, and we can provide a estimated cost of care before any sort of treatment if you come in for a complimentary basic medical screening.

 Kyle ER is open 24/7 whereas by contrast an urgent care clinic will typically only be open 8-12 hours a day.
 Emergency rooms like Kyle ER are also equipped with advanced, radiology equipment and lab testing capabilities.
 By contrast urgent care clinics usually have more limited laboratory and radiology testing.
-Another important difference between the two is that Kyle ER is staffed by board-certified emergency room physicians and ER-trained Registered Nurses.
+Another important difference between the two is that Kyle ER is staffed by board-certified physicians and ER-trained Registered Nurses.
 Whereas, urgent care clinics may only be staffed by Physician’s Assistants or Nurse Practitioners.

 As a standalone emergency center, Kyle ER features much shorter wait times than typical hospital-based emergency rooms.
 Kyle ER doesn’t take patients from 911 ambulance services, therefore minimizing patient volume.
 Kyle ER’s board-certified ER physicians and experienced Registered Nurses are able to see you more promptly and efficiently, helping you get better and back in the comfort of your home sooner.